 Tips for Success

 • Cut the recipe in half.
-If you have a smaller slow cooker, you can easily cut the recipe in half to not overcrowd it and ensure the dough bakes evenly.
+If you have a smaller slow cooker, you can easily cut the recipe in half.
+This prevents it from overcrowding and ensures that the dough bakes evenly.
 Arrange the cinnamon roll pieces in an even layer, and check on them after three hours as baking times will vary!

 • Prevent the bottom of the rolls from burning.
-Due to the fact that all slow cookers are different, baking times and temperatures will vary.
-So, in order to prevent the bottom of your rolls from burning, we recommend placing a piece of aluminum foil or parchment paper in the bottom of the slow cooker.
+All slow cookers are different, meaning baking times and temperatures will vary.
+So, we recommend placing a piece of aluminum foil or parchment paper in the bottom of the slow cooker.
+It helps prevent the bottom of the rolls from burning!

 • Create dairy-free apple cinnamon rolls.
-To make this recipe dairy-free, just substitute the heavy cream for full-fat coconut milk, and swap out the sweetened condensed milk for coconut-sweetened condensed milk.
+Substitute the heavy cream for full-fat coconut milk, and swap out the sweetened condensed milk for coconut-sweetened condensed milk.
 They’ll have all the decadent flavor we love with none of the dairy!

 Alternative Icing Options